 At the start of the Covid pandemic, when Portugal went into Lockdown, All Saints set up Care Groups.
 These are groups set up to ensure that if anyone has any type of problem they get the help needed as soon as possible and also to keep in touch with the older people and singles within the church, who can easily go days without speaking to anyone.
 If you are staying here for a few months and would like to be in one of these groups please let the Secretary know.
 These care groups don’t meet in any way, they are just a leader responsible for keeping in touch with a group of people to ensure that all is well.

 What else do we do … well we run the Alpha Experience.
-The next Experience will be starting in January so if you would like to know more about this then firstly take a look at our Alpha page and/or contact our Secretary.
+The next Experience will be starting on April 16th 2021 so if you would like to know more about this then firstly take a look at our Alpha page and/or contact our Secretary.

 As we are not able to do too much as a church or even a whole congregation at the moment, some people meet up outside various cafes for a drink and a natter.
 It is lovely to actually see real faces rather than video’d ones, and many people value these get-togethers very much.
 With the constantly changing number of people being allowed to meet under the Covid rules, we ensure we are current with the regulations and make sure that we do not contravene them when we meet up.